codio-content/MySQL-What_is_a_database/.guides/content/Introduction-to-SQL-7956.md

 ### Relational databases

-_Relational database mangament systems_ or RDBMSs for short, are a common choice for the __storage of information__ used for:
+_Relational database management systems_ or RDBMSs for short, are a common choice for the __storage of information__ used for:

 - Financial records
 - Manufacturing and logistical information